adityawankhede5/coastal-billing/README.md

 ## TODOs

-- On order completion show a popup and then redirect to homepage.
+- On order completion show a popup and then redirect to homepage. - DONE
 - Note/Instruction in Cart page e.g. Partial payments, cooking instructions.
 - Numbering for orders.
 - Inventory page.